As a party host, you want everything to be perfect.

 This cycle repeats until everyone has their own sketchbook back.

-Then, they get to look at all of the guesses and see what their original drawing has morphed into!
+Then, they look at all the guesses and see what their original drawing has morphed into!

 You don’t have to be an artist to play.
-In fact, it’s a lot more fun if you aren’t!
+It’s a lot more fun if you aren’t!

 The original version of Taboo came out in 1989 and instantly became a massive hit.

-You can find the new version in multiple formats at social gatherings around the world.
+You can find the new version in multiple formats at social gatherings worldwide.

 There’s even an app for it!

-The objective of the game is to give your partner clues to match the word on your card.
+The game’s objective is to give your partner clues to match the word on your card.

 If your partner can’t guess the word before the clock stops, the other team gets to try.